Bengal–Kamata War

 The Bengal Sultanate–Kamata Kingdom War was a late 15th century conflict between the Kamata Kingdom and the Bengal Sultanate.
 As a result of the conflict the Khen dynasty was overthrown and the Bengal Sultanate extended its domain up to the Hajo in what is present day western Assam by 1502.
 Nevertheless, the Sultanate administration was removed in about ten years by the Assamese Bhuyans led by Harup Narayan.

 Invasion

 The conquest was instigated by Sachipatra, a Brahmin whose son was executed by King Nilambar for his promiscuity with the queen.
-In 1498, Sultan Alauddin Husain Shah responded to Sachipatra's plea, and dispatched military general Shah Ismail Ghazi with 24,000 soldiers, cavalry and a war flotilla to conquer Kamata.
+In 1499, Sultan Alauddin Husain Shah dispatched an army under the command of Shah Ismail Ghazi to conquer Kamata.
 Ghazi's forces besieged the Kamatapur fort and destroyed the city.
 Hussain Shah imprisoned Nilambar of Kamata and ended the reign of the Khen dynasty.
 Though Kamatapur fell in 1498, Hussain Shah was able to annex up to Hajo not before 1502.